Graph-aware Modeling of Brain Connectivity Networks: Statistical methods: a network-aware mixed effects model

+The noise variables $\epsilon_{m, i}^{(a, b)}$, specific to each subject and each edge, have mean 0 and are independent of the random effects.

-As an example, consider the model with a single binary covariate $x_m$, representing for instance disease status (0 = subject $m$ is healthy, 1 = subject $m$ has the disease).
+As an example, consider the two-sample setting where we have a single subject covariate, say $d_m$, which is an indicator of, for example, disease status of subject $m$, set to $1$ if subject $m$ has the disease and $0$ otherwise.
+The intercept then represents the global cell mean of subjects who do not have the disease.
+In this case, we have $x_m = ^T$, and the model becomes

-Here, for every cell $(a,b)$, the term $\beta_0$ represents the grand mean of connectivity for the cell, $\beta_1$ the cell-level shift in connectivity due to disease, $\eta_{i0}$ the overall edge effect for edge $i$, and $\eta_{i1}$ the edge-level disease effect.
-These are all fixed effects, whereas $\gamma_m$ is the subject-specific random effect for the given network cell, with mean 0 over the population of subjects.
+For every cell $(a,b)$, the term $\alpha_0$ represents the cell-level mean for patients with no disease, $\alpha_1$ the cell-level shift due to disease, $\eta_{i, 0}$ the edge-specific intercept for patients with no disease, and $\eta_{i, 1}$ the edge-specific disease effect.
+These are all fixed effects, whereas $\gamma_m^{(a, b)}$ is the subject-specific random effect for the given network cell representing individual heterogeneity, with mean 0 over the population of subjects.